pawndev/blog/content/posts/my-git-naming-convention/index.en.md

 ### Commit body

-I don't use body in my commit very often, but when I do, I just simply write a brieve description about what my commit do.
+I don't use body in my commit very often, but when I do, I just simply write a breve description about what my commit do.

 ## Branch